 Tirma by bike

 The tour starts and ends in Firgas, so it is a circular route.
-It is high level in terms of physical demand, since we will cover a total of 104km with 2920m of accumulated positive slope.
+This route is for cyclists with a high level of physical demand, as we will cover a total distance of 104 km with a total ascent of 4,255 m.
 If you just want to do the Tirma track on MTB Bike or Gravel Bike, you can do it.
 You would have to drive to Andén Verde, where the famous dirt road begins (or ends).
 The other way would be to park the car in Tamadaba, in the same house in Tirma (the one shown in the photo).
 This will depend on whether you want to finish the route down or up.

 Returning to the route we did (the one that appears on the track at the end of the post) we started down from Firgas to San Felipe.
 Then we continue along the secondary road of El Hormiguero until we reach Gáldar.
 From there we will take the highway to Agaete, which is very busy by cars and you have to be careful.
 In Agaete we continue along the spectacular road that leads to La Aldea de San Nicolás.
 There is an advisable stop to recharge the water bottles in El Risco, where there is a bar.
 From this point there are barely a few kilometers of road left until you reach the beginning of the Tirma track.
 Here we will take more than 55km of road by bicycle.
 So if you want to avoid them, you can start the route from later.
 For that you have the track too.